 At Bug Hill Farm, we grow all our berries (currants, raspberries, blueberries, gooseberries, eldberries, and aronia) using organic and regenerative practices that benefit the taste and nutrient value of the fruit and the health of the land.
-To enjoy the delicious goodness of these berries, come to the farm and and pick them fresh (check for up-to-date picking info here) or enjoy their savory flavors in one of our house-made shrubs, cordials, or spreads.
+To enjoy the delicious goodness of these berries, come to the farm and and pick them fresh (check for up-to-date picking info here).

 Currants are our oldest cultivated crop at Bug Hill Farm and are our premium rare berry.
 We have white, red and pink but predominantly black currants, the original stand of which were planted several decades ago.
 Currants are chock-full of goodness, boasting one of the highest levels of antioxidants, vitamins and minerals of any fruit.
 Fresh currants can be a bit tart - though some people love the tangy flavor - but they are excellent in jams, sauces syrups and even for making wine.
 We use our black currants in one of our most popular specialty products - Kiss of Cassis black currant cordial, whose delectable uses are too many to list (see product page).
 Click here to read more about the history of black currants in the US.

 Gooseberries are from the same botanical family as currants and are similarly tart.
 They can be eaten raw but are often cooked into sweet jams and savory sauces.
 Additionally, like currants, fresh gooseberries are not commonly grown in North America and are rarely available in local markets.
 So come on up and try them!